Do you like earning extra cash for doing easy things? I definitely do. And short task sites are a good way to do this.

 #6 – RapidWorkers – This site only has a $4 minimum payout.
 To me it looks a lot like Microworkers!
 I'm curious if the same people run these.
 This one will pay you with Paypal, but they say it takes 30 days to process your payment.
 Also, there are five percent fees for withdrawing your funds.

 Hopefully that list will help you if you are looking to expand your options for extra cash on short task sites.
-Please keep in mind that the jobs posted on these sites are posted by individuals, not necessarily the people who run the sites.
+Please keep in mind that some of the jobs posted on these sites are posted by individuals, not necessarily the people who run the sites.
 For this reason, I urge you to use caution before accepting any tasks that you feel something isn't right about.